Blog>Expert Advice>Everything you need to know about eco-friendly insulation

 • If you live in wetter, more damp environments (for instance, coastal towns), cork has excellent moisture-resistant qualities

-• An experienced eco-friendly insulation installer is best placed to advise on what type is right for your home
+• An eco-friendly insulation installer will be able to guide you on what type is right for your home

 Ready to give the green light on your eco-friendly insulation project?
 Search your postcode below to get started.